-Physician Assistant Studies Graduate Program - Technical Standards
+Physician Assistant Program - Technical Standards

 Part of the mission of University of the Sciences states that through academic and personal development, our graduates will gain the intellectual, cultural, and ethical understanding and awareness necessary to become leaders and innovators in a global society.

-Along with the University, the Physician Assistant program strives to create a safe and welcoming environment that embraces differences.
+Along with the University, the PA program strives to create a safe and welcoming environment that embraces differences.
 University of the Sciences in Philadelphia recognizes that a diverse campus community is essential to enriching intellectual exchanges and enhancing cultural understanding, and as such, values equality of opportunity, mutual respect, and diversity.
 The University does not discriminate in admission, employment or administration of its programs on the basis of gender, age, disability, race, religion, creed, national origin, veteran status, sexual orientation, gender identity, or in violation of federal, state and local laws or executive orders.

 The technical standards that are defined within this document are meant to serve as a guide to students in the program.
-Upon completion of their degree, students will be prepared to serve as competent, well rounded, and skilled Physician Assistants, providing medical services with the supervision of a doctor of medicine or osteopathic medicine in accordance with applicable laws of medical practice.
+Upon completion of their degree, students will be prepared to serve as competent, well rounded, and skilled PA’s, providing medical services with the supervision of a doctor of medicine or osteopathic medicine in accordance with applicable laws of medical practice.
 The services must, for the safety and welfare of the patient, be of the same professional quality that would be rendered by the supervising physician.
-The physician assistant must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
+The PA must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.

-Physician Assistants must be skilled in the art of history taking, which incorporates the following:
+PA’s must be skilled in the art of history taking, which incorporates the following:

 - speak English fluently and clearly in order to better serve the patients he/she will come in contact with